-Since the performance testing falls under non-functional testing category but getting a correct functional response is always the first priority.
+Since performance testing falls under the non-functional testing category but getting a correct functional response is always the first priority.
 All the performance testing tools have such a feature to validate the response coming from the server and raise a warning or error when the validation fails.
-JMeter also has a special element called ‘Assertion’ to validate the response on the basis of pre-defined condition.
+JMeter also has a special element called ‘Assertion’ to validate the response on the basis of pre-defined conditions.
 Based on the validation result, it makes a decision to pass or fail the sampler.
 Basically, the assertion elements are a part of the post-processor family because they execute after getting the response from the server and then compare the expected result with the actual result.

 You can view assertion results by adding ‘Assertion Listener’ to the Thread Group.